 Biggest piece of advice: “Have a deep sense of gratitude.
 Inherently challenges are hard, but it is how we get defined.
 When things get rocky, take a pause and look for the lesson.”

-Sonal Shah is the founder and creative force behind Sonal J. Shah Event Consultants, the preeminent event design company for South Asian weddings and the author of The Complete Guide to Planning the Perfect South Asian Wedding.
+Sonal Shah is the founder and creative force behind Sonal J. Shah Event Consultants, an event design company for South Asian weddings, and the author of The Complete Guide to Planning the Perfect South Asian Wedding.

 “It is a challenge to be taken seriously as a petite female who looks younger than my age.
 When people initially meet me, more often than not, they think I am just a newbie, even though I have been in the industry for 18 years.
 So I talk about my experience and share the knowledge I have accumulated over the many years of blood, sweat, tears, and sleepless nights.
 While everyone else was enjoying the weekend, I was working tirelessly every weekend and holiday.
 Family and friends aren’t that understanding of why you need to work so much, so I learned to surround myself with women who genuinely want to see me succeed.”

 Biggest piece of advice: “Keep an open mind.
 There is always room to grow, no matter how many years you have been in business.”

 Carve a Niche

 Amy Anaiz is an editorial, wedding, and portrait photographer that has built her business around heartfelt storytelling and beautiful imagery.
 Her style is focused on capturing the emotion and personality of everyone in her shots.

 “The most rewarding aspect of being a woman in the wedding industry has been being able to command my style and create a niche.
 I am known for being an expert on photographing all shades of melanated skin and capturing my clients in an authentic way.
 I am proud that I lead a diverse, all-women team of five.
 Our unique diversity and way of thinking and seeing are what makes the final product so special.”